List of libraries damaged during World War II: Belarus

-The “Smolensk holdings” of five hundred files of the Communist Party Archives ended up in the National Archives in Washington, DC, along with manuscripts of the Belarusian poet Vassily Koval.
+The "Smolensk holdings" of five hundred files of the Communist Party Archives ended up in the National Archives in Washington, DC, along with manuscripts of the Belarusian poet Vassily Koval.
 The papers of the Polish folklorist and ethnographer, Professor Józef Obrebski, ended up in the archives of the University of Massachusetts.
 The Khreptovitch Library was temporarily removed to Kyiv (Kiev) during the war.
 A Dutch Trophy collection was given to the Soviet Union and returned to the Netherlands.
-Part of the library collection of Petlura was returned to the Ukraine.
+Part of the library collection of Petlura was returned to Ukraine.